9.00am Welcome: Pro-Vice Chancellor Research

 D. Bini (CNR and ICRA): Electrodynamics in general relativity

-M. Bianco and S. S. Xue ( ICRA): Theory of intensity time of arrival correlations in gamma
+M. Bianco and S. S. Xue ( ICRA): Theory of intensity time of arrival correlations in gamma ray bursts

 I.McArthur(UWA): Progress in string theory